pgroenbaek/budgie-webcam-applet/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to this project.

 Contributions of any size are welcome.
 These could be bug fixes, features, documentation updates, or suggestions.

 Please follow the guidelines below to make the contribution process as smooth as possible.

 ## How to contribute

-1. Fork the repository, then clone your fork, and create a local branch for your work.
+1. Fork the repository, then clone your fork to a local folder.

+2. Create a local branch for your work.
    - Example: `git checkout -b feature/add-cool-function`

-2. Make your changes on your branch.
+3. Make your changes on your branch.

-3. Push your branch to your fork.
+4. Push your branch to your fork.

-4. Open a pull request against `master`.
+5. Open a pull request against `master`.
    - All PRs must go through review before merging.
    - Only squash merging is allowed to help keep history clean.

-5. Fill out the PR template (description, type of change, checklist, related issues).
+6. Fill out the PR template (description, type of change, checklist, related issues).

-6. Follow conventional commits naming for the final squash merge into `master`:
+7. Follow conventional commits naming for the final squash merge into `master`:
    - Format: `<type>: <description>`
    - Types used:
      - `feat:` a new feature